maahn/VISSS/README.md

 ### 0.3
  * For deployments in 22/23

-#### planed changes
- * change from mov to mkv files to handle crashes better
+ * changed from mov to mkv files to handle crashes better
+ * write last timestamp to ascii file when closing (actually first time stamp of next file...)
+ * restart data acqusition when reset clock fails
  * assign record_time as early as possible
- * apply camera time request when it is reset in camera - or create new file after reset!
+ * apply camera time request when it is reset in camera
  * fix cature_id overflow
- * crate timestamp in filename smarter - from record_time for consistency?
+ * crate timestamp in filename smarter - from camera reset_time (capture_time)
- * restart data acqusition when reset clock fails
- * write last timestamp to ascii fuile when closing